Andreaytm/PT-AllanMa/README.md

 - Implementation
 	- For mobile responsiveness and font and image-sizing I referred to best practice discussed on StackOverflow and ensured font-size was 16px = 1em.
 Initially I had thought of keeping this font for all devices however have decided to alter font sizes for each device upon reflection and through conversation with the client.
 I have also included a line-height of 1.25em for easy legibility of paragraphs on mobile devices.
-	- Minor stylistic aspects have been included in the design such as [font-awesome](https://fontawesome.bootstrapcheatsheets.com/) glyphicons instead of standard Bootstrap glyphicons, and social media icons have been provided by [Axialis](https://www.axialis.com/free/icons).
+	- Minor stylistic aspects have been included in the design such as [Font Awesome](https://fontawesome.bootstrapcheatsheets.com/) glyphicons instead of standard Bootstrap glyphicons, and social media icons have been provided by [Axialis](https://www.axialis.com/free/icons).
 	- Images were taken from free stockphoto website [Pexels](https://www.pexels.com) and from personal photos taken by the client.
 	- Video clips were taken from free stockvideo website [Pexels](https://videos.pexels.com).